Crizstian/JavaEE-REST-ILTER/README.md

 # JavaEE-REST-ILTER

-Java REST API developed using features of javaSE7
+##Developed using features
+- Maven
+- Glassfish
+- Deployed in Docker Containers
+- JavaSE7
   - JDBC Try Catch with Resources
   - For enhanced
 - etc